akinsete/akinsete.github.io/_posts/2016-09-01-firebase-app-to-app-notification-for-android.md

 ### What we want to achieve
-We want to be able to notify another user directly of a new notification without having to implement a server side setup to send push notification to that specific devices.
+We want to be able to notify another user directly of a new notification without having to implement a server side setup to send push notification to that specific device.

 ### Steps to achieve this
 * We are going to create a notifications node on our firebase database
-* Every user will listen to the notifications node for on child added events.
+* Every user will listen to their notifications node for on child_added events.
 That is we will have /notifications/user_id/ (notification-objects)
-* Then write a service in our android app that listens to the logged in user notification node for new data
+* Then write a service in our android app that listens to the logged in user's notification node for new data
 * When a new notification is added against the user's id we then show an android notification to alert the user on the app.

 See firebase structure below